Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Discussion

+Second, while similar strategies have been extensively discussed in causal inference literature under, for example, historical controls \cite{pocock_combination_1976}, model-based standardization or g-methods, \cite{hernan_causal_2020,lash_modern_2021}, the specific strategy described here has not, to our knowledge, been formally described.
+What distinguishes the present strategy is that it explicitly relies on a model estimated in a pre-introduction population, thereby introducing a transportability aspect that is not commonly part of standardization or g-computation approaches for estimating treatment effects.
+Furthermore, the strategy additionally allows for the incorporation of individualized treatment planning information available prior to treatment.

-Our work makes several contributions.
-First, although this strategy has been proposed and used as model-based clinical evaluation within radiotherapy research \cite{lester-coll_modeling_2019, rwigema_model-based_2019, christianen_swallowing_2016, langendijk_clinical_2018, meijer_reduced_2020}, we are the first to formalize it as a causal inference method within the potential outcomes framework, and to formally derive and describe a set of sufficient conditions.
-Second, while similar strategies have been extensively discussed in causal inference literature \cite{hernan_causal_2020, dahabreh_generalizing_2019, lash_modern_2021, pocock_combination_1976}, the specific approach described here - using a model trained on pre-introduction data to estimate ATT in settings with personalized treatment plan information (such as dose planning in radiotherapy) - has not, to our knowledge, been formally described.
-By presenting this relatively specific approach within a formal causal inference framework, while illustrating it through a case study from its originating field, we aim to contribute both to the conceptual understanding and practical applicability of the approach.
+By presenting this relatively specific approach within a formal causal inference framework, while illustrating it through a case study from a field that uses it in practice, we aim to contribute both to the conceptual understanding and practical applicability of the approach.
 Finally, by complementing theory and examples with a detailed applied example in R we provide additional practical guidance.